In this review article I compare Total Gym’s longstanding & best-selling model – the XLS – with their newest home model, the Fit.

 Total Gym Fit vs XLS – minor points

 Here are the (what I consider) really minor differences that in my opinion don’t offer any additional value.
+Your mileage will vary of course, so I share my reasoning below.

 Number of exercises